GK3333/ASLRecognition/README.md

 # ASLRecognition
-A project to train a convolutional neural network for classifying American Sign Language letters, enhancing communication accessibility for the deaf and hard-of-hearing.
+In this project, a convolutional neural network (CNN) is trained to classify images of American Sign Language (ASL) letters.
+The project involves loading, examining, and preprocessing the dataset of ASL images.
+After preparing the data, the CNN is trained to recognize and classify each letter represented in the ASL alphabet.
+The performance of the model is then tested to evaluate its accuracy in classifying the ASL letters.
+This project aims to create a model that can accurately interpret ASL, potentially aiding communication for deaf and hard-of-hearing individuals.